-This section lists the changes between the Experimental version of this specification, [8], and this version:
+This section lists the changes between the Experimental version of this specification, [10], and this version:

-- 1) Removal of the NORM_FLAG_MSG_START for NORM_OBJECT_STREAM, replacing it with the "payload_msg_start" field in the FEC-encoded preamble of the NORM_OBJECT_STREAM NORM_DATA payload, - 2) Definition of IANA namespace for header extension assignment, - 3) Removal of file blocking scheme description that is now specified in the FEC Building Block document [5], - 4) Removal of restriction of NORM receiver feedback message rate to local NORM sender rate (this caused congestion control failures in high speed operation and the extremely low feedback rate of the NORM protocol avoids any resultant impact to the network anyway [26]), - 5) Correction of errors in some message format descriptions, and - 6) Correction of inconsistency in specification of the inactivity timeout.
+- 1) Removal of the NORM_FLAG_MSG_START for NORM_OBJECT_STREAM, replacing it with the "payload_msg_start" field in the FEC-encoded preamble of the NORM_OBJECT_STREAM_NORM_DATA payload, - 2) Definition of IANA namespace for header extension assignment, - 3) Removal of file blocking scheme description that is now specified in the FEC Building Block document [5], - 4) Removal of restriction of NORM receiver feedback message rate to local NORM sender rate (this caused congestion control failures in high speed operation and the extremely low feedback rate of the NORM protocol as compared to TCP avoids any resultant impact to the network [31]), - 5) Correction of errors in some message format descriptions, and - 6) Correction of inconsistency in specification of the inactivity timeout. - 7) Addition of IPSec secure mode description with IPSec requirements. - 8) Clarification of interpretation of "Source Block Length" when FEC codes are arbitrarily shortened by the sender.